 Last year at this time, I was in London to see my Dallas Cowboys play at Wembley Stadium.
-Little did I know that for the 100 year anniversary of World War I, there were special plans at the Tower of London to make what is known as Remembrance or Armistice Day extra special.
+Little did I know that for the 100 year anniversary of the start World War I, there were special plans at the Tower of London to make what is known as Remembrance or Armistice Day extra special.

 Many Americans may not have heard about Remembrance or Armistice Day (November 11th).
 In the US, we now call it Veteran’s Day.
-November 11th marks the day the armistice (cease fire agreement) was signed between the World War I Allies and Germany.
+November 11th marks the day the armistice (ceasefire agreement) was signed between the World War I Allies and Germany.
 In the US, the name changed to Veteran’s Day to expand the holiday to honor all military veterans.